-Each boiler stove incorporates a back boiler that takes some of the stove's output and heats water according to the need of domestic hot water or central heating.
-A boiler stove provides simultaneously heating and hot water and does not require electricity to run.
+Each boiler stove incorporates a back boiler that takes some of the stove’s output and heats water according to the need for domestic hot water or central heating.
+A pellet boiler stove provides simultaneous heating and hot water and does not require electricity to run.
 There are a variety of options from small boiler stoves, which are suitable for smaller households, to larger stoves, which can supply larger quantities of hot water.

-If you're considering the installation of a boiler, we provide you with a free of charge and with no obligation service that allows you to request quotes and compare different systems, so that you can find the most suitable for you.
-Just fill in the form on the right to request offers.
+If you’re considering the installation of a boiler, we provide you with a free-of-charge and with no-obligation service that allows you to request quotes and compare different systems, so that you can find the most suitable for you.
+Just fill in the form below to request offers.

-A wood burning stove of heat outputs of 4-10kW will cost around £500-1,500 plus installation costs, and designer stoves can cost substantially more.
+A wood-burning stove with heat outputs of 4-10kW will cost around £500-1,500 plus installation costs, and designer stoves can cost substantially more.

 The price of a boiler to connect the stove might vary according to the size, brand and type of boiler you’re looking to buy.
 The prices range from less than £600 to more than £2,000—but clearly, a hefty price tag does not always guarantee a top-performing product.

 If you are over the age of 60 or are receiving income or disability benefits, you could qualify for a 5% VAT reduction on your wood-burning boiler.